Altinity/clickhouse-regression/integration/README.md

 ./regression.py --root-dir ~/ClickHouse/ --binary ~/ClickHouse/build/programs/clickhouse --log test.log
 ```

+## 🏃 Running Tests

+Tests list is dynamically collected unless `--tests` option is specified.
+All tests are executed
+unless the `--slice`, which selects specific slice of tests from the tests list, or the `--part`, which breaks tests into parts and runs only the specified part,
+options are specified.
+The `--slice` is applied first and then `--part` if any.

+Tests are run in groups (`--group-size`, default: 100).
+Each group executes tests in parallel (`--in-parallel`, default: 10).
+Any failed tests are retried (`retry-attempts`, default: 2), where each retry attempt runs remaining failed tests without any parallelism.
+To prevent retrying massive test fails the `--max-failed-tests-to-retry` (default: 100) option limits the maximum number of failed tests to retry.

 ## 🖼 Integration tests images

 By default, all images needed for running integration tests are built locally and